scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout.md

 title: The Meaning of Life
 ---

-## The Meaning of Life
+# The Meaning of Life

 ###  Personal Note

 We will be talking about death, suicide, and depression in this module.
 These are uncomfortable topics for many and have touched most of us directly or indirectly.
 They raise core philosophical questions, perhaps raise the most important philosophical questions.
 I would like to encourage you to keep a very open mind about the material.
 Don't accept that, say, you are better off being dead only after reading the material for a few days.
 A full and proper study of the issues would take many years.

-### Textbook

-This handout surveys material in ch.8.1--8.3.
-See also the [optional reading](/Teaching/Examined/Meaning/Tolstoy.pdf)

 ### Introduction